slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ### Overview

 The Asana platform needs confirmation from the App Components app that authentication has completed successfully.
-When an app is added to a project, the user adding it is sent to the app's `Authentication URL`.
+When an app is added to a project, the user adding that app is sent to its `Authentication URL` (see the [Installation Flow](/docs/installation-flow)).
 The app may perform OAuth with Asana, OAuth with a different app, perform both, or perform none.
 As long as the app confirms the flow was complete, Asana will successfully add the app to the project.
 This will allow requests to be sent to the app's predefined endpoints.

 ### How it works